casper-network/docs/source/docs/casper/dapp-dev-guide/on-chain-contracts.md

     --session-path <SESSION-PATH>
 ```

 1. `node-address` - An IP address of a peer on the network.
-The default port on Mainnet and Testnet is 7777.
+The default port on Mainnet and Testnet is 7777
 2. `secret-key` - The file name containing the secret key of the account paying for the deploy
 3. `chain-name` - The chain-name to the network where you wish to send the deploy.
 This example uses the Testnet
 4. `payment-amount` - The payment for the deploy in motes.
 This example uses 2.5 CSPR, but you need to modify this for your contract.
 See the [note](#a-note-about-gas-prices) below
-5. `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer.
+5. `session-path` - The path to the contract Wasm, which should point to wherever you compiled the contract (.wasm file) on your computer

 Once you call this command, it will return a deploy hash, which you will need to verify that the deploy successfully took place.
 Sending a deploy to the network does not mean that the transaction was processed successfully.
 Once the network has received the deploy, it will queue up in the system before being listed in a block for execution.
 Therefore, you will need to check to see that the contract was executed as expected.